River Conon: Hydroelectric development

-Dingwall and Strathpeffer, both slightly to the north of the Conon near its mouth, had been supplied with hydro-electric power since 1903, when an 80kW station was financed by Colonel E W Blunt-MacKenzie, the husband of the Countess of Cromarty.
+Dingwall and Strathpeffer, both slightly to the north of the Conon near its mouth, had been supplied with hydro-electric power since 1903, when an 80 kW station was financed by Colonel E W Blunt-MacKenzie, the husband of the Countess of Cromarty.
 It was located at Ravens on Ben Wyvis.
 In 1926, the Ross-shire Electricity Supply Company took over the scheme and attempted to expand its operation.
 They borrowed £20,000 under the Trade Facilities Act, which financed the construction of a dam at the eastern end of Loch Luichart, and a power station near the Conon Falls.
-The power station was 120 ft below the level of the loch, and contained two 500kW generating sets.
+The power station was 120 ft below the level of the loch, and contained two 500 kW generating sets.
 However, the company experienced difficulties in maintaining the system, and asked Scottish Power for help to manage and finance their operation in 1928.
 Scottish Power took over the company in 1931 when they bought all the share capital, repaid the startup loan, and increased the capacity of the Loch Luichart power station.
 By 1933, they had constructed a transmission line from the station along the shore of the Cromarty Firth and up the coast as far as Dornoch. and they were supplying electricity to an area of some 340 sqmi by 1938.

 The dam for this scheme is thought to have been at the same location as the later dam.
 Two pipes ran from the dam to the turbine house, one of 3.3 ft diameter, which split into two near the turbine house, and a second of 5.6 ft diameter.
 Concrete cradles that carried the smaller pipe remain visible in the landscape, but most of those for the larger pipe have been destroyed by the construction of a road.
 The turbine house was being restored by the Hydro Board in 2008.

 An even earlier scheme was located at the Orrin Falls on the River Orrin tributary.
 John Stirling of the Fairburn Estate used his workmen to build a turbine house by the Orrin Falls, and another further upstream.
 The project was overseen by a Mr Bagot from Glasgow, and Fairburn House had electric lighting by 1898.
 The river drops by around 50 ft through a series of waterfalls at the Orrin Falls, and a dam some 160 ft long was constructed at an angle to the flow of the river.
 Its maximum height was 11 ft and there was a fish ladder at its northern end.
 This appears to have replaced an earlier dam, the remains of which are just downstream of the current structure.
 A generator house was built by Gilbert Gilkes & Co Ltd of Kendal in 1926, and probably replaced an earlier building at the same location.
 The installation was abandoned, probably in 1961, when much of the flow of the Orrin was diverted through a tunnel to the Orrin power station on the banks of Loch Achonachie.
 However, the scheme was refurbished in the 1980s, and once again supplies power to Fairburn House.